Beyond Fixed Horizons: A Theoretical Framework for Adaptive Denoising Diffusions: Introduction

 \section{Introduction}

-Denoising Diffusion Models \cite{ho20, song21} have gained significant attention in recent years due to their ability to generate high-quality data samples by iteratively denoising simple distributions based on the learned dynamics of a time-reversed forward noising process initalized in the target data distribution \cite{niu20, dhariwal21, ho22, watson23, yang23, evans24}.
+Denoising Diffusion Models \cite{ho20, song21} have gained significant attention in recent years due to their ability to generate high-quality data samples by iteratively denoising simple distributions based on the learned dynamics of a time-reversed forward noising process initalised in the target data distribution \cite{niu20, dhariwal21, ho22, watson23, yang23, evans24}.
 A key limitation of these models, however, is their reliance on a fixed time horizon, which introduces an artificial time dependency in the drift function of the backward process.
 As a result, the generative denoising process follows a predefined number of steps, regardless of the actual level of noise present along the generated path.

 To overcome this limitation, we introduce a novel class of diffusion models that dynamically adapt to the state of the denoising process.
-By replacing the fixed deterministic time horizon with a random one and conditioning the forward process to terminate at a predefined target distribution, our approach achieves greater flexibility and state awareness.
+By replacing the fixed deterministic time horizon with a random one and conditioning the behaviour of the forward process at a terminal time, our approach achieves greater flexibility and state awareness.
 The foundation of our method lies in Doob's $h$-transforms with respect to underlying exponential times.
 While the theoretical groundwork for this concept exists, its explicit application and detailed exploration -- particularly in comparison to deterministic time horizons -- remains underrepresented in the literature.

 A key feature of our model is its inherent adaptability: the number of denoising steps dynamically adjusts based on the noise level in the data, introducing a stochastic element.
-This randomness not only enhances the generation process, but also allows denoising to start from partially noisy data, naturally incorporating conditioning.
+This randomness not only has the potential to enhance the generation process, but also allows denoising to start from partially noisy data, naturally incorporating conditioning.
 Moreover, the time required for denoising serves as an intuitive measure of the distance between noisy observations and the underlying data distribution, providing the basis for tasks such as classification and anomaly detection.
 The model's architecture also supports natural conditioning mechanisms, allowing seamless adaptation to diverse tasks without the need for task-specific design modifications.

 Thanks to its flexible, time-homogeneous structure, our model offers a fresh perspective on generative tasks that enhances the adaptability and versatility of diffusion models and establishes a robust foundation for transfer learning.